In Brazil, artists and activists protest against mining bill

 Associated Press

-RIO DE JANEIRO (AP) — Thousands of Brazilians gathered outside Congress in the capital Brasilia on Wednesday to protest a set of bills they say threaten the Amazon rainforest by encouraging deforestation and industrial activity on protected Indigenous lands.
+RIO DE JANEIRO (AP) — Thousands of Brazilians gathered outside Congress on Wednesday to protest a set of bills they say threaten the Amazon rainforest by encouraging deforestation and industrial activity on protected Indigenous lands.

+But later, Speaker Arthur Lira, a staunch supporter of President Jair Bolsonaro, frustrated the intentions of the far-right leader by announcing that leaders of the different parties had agreed the legislation should first be analyzed by a task force.
+He said a vote would not be held before the second week of April.

-The bill has languished in Congress since far-right President Jair Bolsonaro presented it in 2020.
+The bill has languished in Congress since Bolsonaro presented it in 2020.
 But war in Ukraine has threatened crucial supply of fertilizer from Russia to Brazil’s vast farmlands, and spurred Bolsonaro’s administration to push for an emergency vote.

-The bill has broad support among Bolsonaro’s allies and the powerful farm lobby in Congress.
-If approved, it will advance to the Senate.
+The measure has broad support among Bolsonaro’s allies and the powerful farm lobby in Congress.
+If approved, it would advance to the Senate.

+“We are not going to accept (the extraction of) potassium on Indigenous lands, to pay the bill of those who are killing themselves.
+Enough Indigenous blood!”
+Sônia Guajajara, a tribe member and executive coordinator of the Association of the Indigenous Peoples of Brazil, told the crowd.

-Throughout the afternoon, environmental and political activists as well as Indigenous leaders took the stage to speak against the bills, which they refer to as “the package of destruction”.
-Brazilians artists such as Seu Jorge and rapper Emicidia were also expected to perform ahead of Veloso.
+Throughout the afternoon, environmental and political activists as well as Indigenous leaders took the stage to speak against the bills, which they called “the package of destruction.”
+Brazilian artists such as Seu Jorge and rapper Emicida were also expected to perform ahead of Veloso.

 Ana Paula Vargas, Brazil program director at non-profit Amazon Watch, said the Bolsonaro administration has tirelessly tried to rein in Indigenous rights.